Tornado outbreak sequence of May 4–10, 1933: Tompkinsville–Sewell–Cundiff–Russell Springs, Kentucky

-Beaty Swamp–Bethsaida, Tennessee
+Beatty Swamps, Tennessee

 Around midnight local time, a violent tornado touched down approximately 6 mi north of Livingston and headed northeast, paralleling Big Eagle Creek and passing northwest of Bethsaida.
-The tornado subsequently struck the small settlement of Beaty Swamp, obliterating every home and causing 33 fatalities there, including an entire family of nine.
+The tornado subsequently struck the small settlement of Beatty Swamps, obliterating every home and causing 33 fatalities there, including an entire family of nine.
 Little debris was left in the vicinity, a reaper-binder was thrown 500 yd, and cars were moved hundreds of feet.
-Almost everyone in Beaty Swamp was either injured or killed.
-After devastating Beaty Swamp, the tornado continued through Bethsaida and past West Fork before dissipating near Byrdstown.
+Almost everyone in Beatty Swamps was either injured or killed.
+After devastating Beatty Swamps, the tornado continued through Bethsaida and past West Fork before dissipating near Byrdstown.
 In Pickett County the tornado caused only minor damage to properties and trees.
 Estimates of the path length vary from 11 to 20 mi.
 Heavy rainfall, suggestive of a high-precipitation supercell, immediately preceded the tornado.
 Another violent tornado did not hit the area until April 3, 1974.